Learn the difference between write-off adjustments and fee schedules and the advantages and disadvantages of each.

 In the View/Edit Fee Schedule dialog box, find the first procedure code in the list where you need to make a fee schedule change, double-click the value under New AFTER, change the amount, and press Enter on the keyboard.

 Make other fee changes as needed.
 When you’ve finished, click Save to create your fee schedule.

 Add the Fee Schedule to the Dental Plan

 Now that your fee schedule is set up, you can attach it to the dental insurance plan using the Family File.
 To do this, after selecting a patient in the Family File, double-click the Primary Dental Insurance block.
 On the Dental Insurance tab, click Insurance Data to display the Primary Dental Insurance Plan Information dialog box.

 Next to Fee Schedule, click the selection button and select the appropriate fee schedule for the plan (the fee schedule you just updated).
 Next to Last Update, you should also enter the current date so you have a record of the latest changes.

-When you use the DX2007F claim format, remember that you will be billing out full fees to the insurance companies.
-When you receive your EOB from the insurance company, it may look like you need to do an adjustment because the submitted amount will be greater than the allowed amount; but remember, the patient’s Ledger already has the correct PPO fees, so no adjustment should be necessary.
+Remember that if you will be billing out full fees to the insurance companies, when you receive your EOB from the insurance company it may look like you need to do an adjustment because the submitted amount will be greater than the allowed amount.
+But remember, the patient’s Ledger already has the correct PPO fees, so no adjustment should be necessary.